jedreky/QRAC-tools/README.md

 This program encounters the maximum value of a QRAC by performing a _see-saw_ optimization.
 Encountering the maximum value of a QRAC means that we aim to maximize the functional associated with it.

 The main function of this code is implemented in 'find_QRAC_value', in which it is possible to input n, d, and the number of seeds to be used in the see-saw optimization.
 In order to run this script you need to have `numpy`, `scipy`, and `cvxpy` installed.
 Moreover, while `cvxpy` comes with some pre-installed solvers, we have not found them particularly reliable.
 We strongly recommend that you install and solver __MOSEK__, which requires a license that can be obtained [here](https://www.mosek.com/products/academic-licenses/).

 The packages mentioned above can be installed by running:

 ```
 pip install -r requirements.txt
 ```

+In addition, our code allows introducing bias in the QRAC.
+In a nutshell, we say that a QRAC is biased when the assumption that the dits are chosen uniformly is ignored.
+In this case, the user can choose among certain distributions for the dits.

 </div>

 Reference